Sunday, July 26, 2020

 We have

-Our lawyers, our judges, our prisons,
+Our lawyers, our judges, our suits,

 Our protests, our actions, our votes.